3 Attorneys from Battaglia, Ross, Dicus & McQuaid, P.A. Continue Firm's Legacy of Leadership in the St. Petersburg Bar Association | Send2Press Newswire

-PETERSBURG, Fla., June 3, 2020 (SEND2PRESS NEWSWIRE) — Battaglia, Ross, Dicus & McQuaid, P.A. is proud to announce that three of its attorneys were sworn into leadership roles of the St. Petersburg Bar Association on May 27, 2020.
+ST. PETERSBURG, Fla., June 3, 2020 (SEND2PRESS NEWSWIRE) — Battaglia, Ross, Dicus & McQuaid, P.A. is proud to announce that three of its attorneys were sworn into leadership roles of the St. Petersburg Bar Association on May 27, 2020.
 Sean McQuaid now becomes the 96th President of the Bar Association and Rachel Drude-Tomori and Andrew Pardun join him as members of the Executive Committee.

 Battaglia, Ross, Dicus & McQuaid, P.A. is among the oldest law firms in St. Petersburg.
 However, this is the first time in the over 60-year history of the law firm that three of its lawyers undertook such an important role at the same time in contributing to the St Petersburg Bar Association.
 During these challenging times, the attorneys will be called upon for their leadership in steering the Association into the “new normal” as it relates to the practice of law.